The Index Map in Algebraic K-Theory: Introduction

-In Section \ref{aj} we compare our constructions with classical ones.
+In Section \ref{sec:aj} we compare our constructions with classical ones.
 We compare the index map for Tate objects to the index theory of Fredholm operators.
 We then construct the $K$-theory torsor, describe its sections, and study its truncations in connection with previous work.
-For the sake of the reader, we also include a comparison between the present work and that of Arbarello--de Concini--Kac \cite{MR1013132} and Brylinski \cite{MR1474565}.